CHoliya pulao recipe – a simple, easy and healthy pulao made from fresh green chickpeas (cHoliya).

 - 3 tablespoon oil

-- soak rice in enough water for 30 mins.
+- Soak rice in enough water for 30 mins. rinse the chickpeas.

-- once the pressure settles remove and drain the chickpeas.
+- Once the pressure settles remove and drain the chickpeas. discard the water.

 - Use the same cooker for making the pulao. add oil in the cooker.

 - Fry all the whole spices till aromatic. add asafoetida and stir.